orellazri/coda-mcp/README.md

 # Coda MCP Server

 This project implements a Model Context Protocol (MCP) server that acts as a bridge to interact with the [Coda](https://coda.io/) API.
-It allows an MCP client (like an AI assistant) to perform actions on a specific Coda document, such as listing, creating, reading, updating, duplicating, and renaming pages.
+It allows an MCP client (like an AI assistant) to perform actions on a specific Coda ument, such as listing, creating, reading, updating, duplicating, and renaming pages.

 <a href="https://glama.ai/mcp/servers/@orellazri/coda-mcp">
   <img width="380" height="200" src="https://glama.ai/mcp/servers/@orellazri/coda-mcp/badge" alt="Coda Server MCP server" />